Boost Windows Performance: How to Enable SuperFetch

 The boot time decreased to 77 seconds.
 A gain of 98s.

-You can enable or disable Prefetching for boot and application startup by editing this registry key value HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters\EnablePrefetcher.
+You can enable or disable Prefetching for boot and application startup by editing the registry key value HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters\EnablePrefetcher.

 • Set it to 0 to disable prefetching altogether;